acdo/truss-interview/README.md

 Developed in Windows 10, tested in Docker ubuntu:latest container.

 ## Prerequisites:
-- Install python on your device: sudo apt install python3
+- Install python on your Linux Ubuntu device: sudo apt install python3

 ## How to run